From Acquisition to Product: How Google Stitch Changes What It Means to Work in Growth

 The separation between whoever designs growth and whoever builds the experience has always been artificial.
 The product is the marketing.
 The user experience is the most important campaign you have.

-What's changing is that the tools are removing the execution barriers that maintained that separation for years.
-A growth marketer who knows where users drop off, why they're not converting, and what hypothesis they want to test now has the ability to materialize that hypothesis without waiting for anyone.
+What's changing is that tools are removing the execution barriers that kept that separation alive for years.
+A growth marketer who knows where users drop off, why they don't convert, and what hypothesis they want to test can now materialise it without waiting for anyone.
+That doesn't make designers or developers dispensable, it means the learning loop shortens substantially, and the profile who closes it has a growing edge.

-Even though I think Google Stitch is still quite early-stage to be considered the "tool that will put web designers out of work," it definitely opens up conversations about what a single person can now execute across different areas of digital marketing.
+I still think Google Stitch is early-stage to be called "the tool that puts web designers out of work", but it definitely opens up the conversation about what one person can now execute across digital marketing.

 The growth marketer who can go from data to prototype in the same day is no longer an outlier.
 That's starting to become the standard.

 If you've read this far, you deserve something useful.
-Below you'll find the prompt structure I'm currently using to produce valuable mockups with Google Stitch.
+Below is the prompt structure I'm currently using to produce valuable mockups with Google Stitch.

 Design a highly conversion-focused landing page mockup for a B2B SaaS platform.